 Medicare Part A refers to hospital coverage.
 Medicare Part A is available to most Americans and is typically free.
 When there is no cost associated with Part A, it is referred to as premium-free.
 In Ohio, as in every state, you are eligible for premium-free Medicare Part A if:

-- You are 65 years old, and you or your legal spouse paid enough Medicare taxes while working throughout your lifetime.
+- you are 65 years old and you or your legal spouse paid enough Medicare taxes while working throughout your lifetime (a total of 10 working years)

-- You have end stage renal disease (ESRD).
+- you have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS)

 If you do not meet any of those requirements, you may still be able to purchase Part A for a monthly premium rate.
 This rate will be determined by the amount of Medicare taxes you or your spouse paid while working, as well as the amount of time you worked.